Naval Station Pascual Ledesma: After independence

 Early in December 1970, it was officially announced that U.S. Naval Station Sangley Point would be closed.
 On July 1, 1971, Sangley Point changed status from active to inactive in preparation for the turnover of the facility to the government of the Philippines.
 On-the-job-training sessions were conducted for Philippine naval personnel to ensure the safe and proper operation of all base industrial facilities.
 On September 1, 1971, the base was officially turned over to the government of the Philippines, ending 73 years as a U.S. naval facility.
 It is currently used as a facility of the Philippine Navy and the Philippine Air Force.
 William J. Mitzel and his wife Barbara were the last US personnel to occupy quarters on the installation.
 Mr. Mitzel was responsible for the final turn over and lived on the installation with his wife, when the turn over was completed.

 In line with Philippine Navy General Order number 229 dated July 7, 2009, the naval installations were renamed to honor esteemed predecessors in the military/naval service who fought for the protection of the nation's sovereignty, territorial integrity, democracy, and the maritime interests of the country.
 With this, the Naval Base Cavite, the naval station in Fort San Felipe, was assigned the name Naval Station Pascual Ledesma.

 Naval Base Cavite provides support services to the Philippine Navy and other Armed Forces of the Philippines tenant units in the base complex, such as refueling, re-watering, shore power connections, berthing, ferry services, tugboat assistance, sludge disposal services and housing.

 Naval Sea Systems Command

 Formerly the Naval Support Command, the Naval Sea System Command operates the country's military shipyards providing repair and maintenance of all navy ships and aircraft and their weapons.
 They develop new technologies for the Navy and maintains their communications and electronic equipment in order to sustain the naval defense capability of the Philippine Navy.
 It is the biggest industrial complex of the Armed Forces of the Philippines.

+The Philippine Navy's Naval Sea Systems Command shared a video on their realization to restart their naval shipbuilding capability with the reopening of the Naval Shipbuilding Center (previously called the Cavite Naval Yard) which was refurbished and retooled as part Israel Shipyard's contract to supply fast attack interdiction crafts to the Philippine Navy.

+The new facility will be building/assembling some of the Acero-class FAICs (Shaldag Mk.
+V) that were procured by the DND under the FAICM Acquisition Project, and will likely to the same once additional orders are made.

+Israel Shipyard turned over the upgraded shipyard to the Philippine Navy in 2023.